 Enroll Now at Innocademy Allegan

-Dates for Open Enrollment at Innocademy Allegan Campus, Kindergarten – 8th grade, for the 2019-2020 school year will be announced soon!
+Enrollment at Innocademy Allegan Campus, Kindergarten – 8th grade, for the 2020-2021 school year is happening, now!

 Limited seats available.
 For questions, contact:

 Q: What grades are available at Innocademy Allegan Campus?

 A: Innocademy Allegan Campus offers kindergarten thru eighth grade.

 Q: How can I learn more about the ideas, principles, and structure of day to day life at Innocademy Allegan Campus?

 A: Please take a look at our Family Resource Guide for much more information and elaboration on specific topics.

 Q: Is Innocademy Allegan Campus for my family?